sxiii/bank-of-ideas/software/fight-fake-science.md

 ### Project pipeline with examples
 = DRAFT STATE =
 1) One or two sides of the conflict rise their topic.
-For example, "alcohol protects you from viruses".
+For example, "drinking alcohol protects you from viruses".
-2) Each side of the conflict takes one of the position: "pro-position" (says that topic is TRUE) and "opposing force position" (says that topic is FALSE)
+2) Each side of the conflict takes one of the position: "pro-position" (says that topic is TRUE) and "opposing force position" or opposition (says that topic is FALSE)
 3) Criterias are setted-up, for example: "10 fact-checked science articles from popular science source"
 4) Criterias are described: here you describe what means "fact-checked", describe sources lists of "popular science sources"
 5) Project time-frame is set: 1 week, 1 month, 1 year, 5 years etc. Can be any date in the future.
-Also judge time is set (less than the project's time-frame)
-6) Judges are invited (can be one ESCROW jundge or multiple ones; but ideally an odd number of judges)
+6) Judges settings are configured: number of judges (do we want one ESCROW jundge or multiple ones; but ideally an odd number of judges), judge time (less than the project's time-frame), judge minimal final comment size in symbols (example 2000)
 7) Prize pool rules is set:
 * what currencies to use for this problem (can be ideally a cryptocurrency, but normal currencies might also be accepted)
 * condition if one side wins (for example, gets 90% of the prize minus 5% judge comissions and 5% platform comissions)